elizabellatran/elizabellatran.github.io/index.md

 ---

 ## About
 Hi, I’m Elizabeth, a Bay Area dweller with a love for all things cute.
 By day, I'm a Data Scientist.
-By night, I'm an indie game developer - part of <a href="https://pixelboltgames.wixsite.com/pixelbolt-games">PixelBolt </a> team, inspiring Youtuber - and a hobby artist, exploring my creative side after hours. 🎨🎮
+By night, I'm an indie game developer - part of <a href="https://pixelboltgames.wixsite.com/pixelbolt-games">PixelBolt </a> team- inspiring Youtuber, and a hobby artist, exploring my creative side after hours. 🎨🎮
 <hr>

 ## Current Projects
 <h2><a href= "https://pixelboltgames.wixsite.com/pixelbolt-games/projects">Project Makina</a></h2>
 Demo coming early 2025 ~ <br>
-I'm multifunctional for this game - co-writer, editor, and sprite artist !
+I'm multifunctional for this game - co-writer, editor, GUI artist, and sprite artist !
 <hr>

 ## Accomplishments